nabto/appmyproduct-device-stub/acl.md

 # paired device local pairing access

 1. Client connects locally.
 Connection access is granted since the connection is local.
-[AFKLAR - device default in open access state]
 2. Client calls getPublicInfo.json to find out that it is not paired.
 3. Client goes into pairing mode and calls pairWithDevice.json
 4. Client is granted guest permissions since the device already have an owner.
-[AFKLAR - kun hvis device er i "auto-grant-guest access mode"]

 # access device you are paired with